Last Updated on

 This is a super easy vegetarian meal to make.
 Everything is cooked in one pan and it can be ready in about 15 minutes.
 If you’re running late for dinner, this is a great choice.
 This is the first gnocchi recipe I’ve tried and it was really easy.
 I started with fresh gnocchi found in the grocery store near the fresh pasta.
 If you like to make your own, you could certainly do that as well.

-What you’ll need to make this Gnocchi recipe
+Tools to make this Gnocchi vegetarian recipe

 Large covered skillet – You’ll want a large covered skillet to make this.
 I love one-pan meals because they are easy to clean up after.
 If you get a non-stick skillet, the cleanup process is even easier.